On Saturdays she stays inside

 in between feeding machines

-Even in the freezer, things are beginning to burn.
+In the freezer things are beginning to burn.

-He slices through the limbs of bushes and trunks of trees,
+slicing limbs off bushes and trunks of trees

 harden and cling to surfaces.